+In the compact case, this is now a standard lemma which can be found in \cite{Guillarmou-17-1, Gouezel-Lefeuvre-19}, for instance.

-This operator commutes with local isometries in the cusp, and is properly supported.
-Additionally, one can check in local coordinates that it is pseudo-differential (it is the case at the bottom of the cusp, invariance by isometries guarantees that it is still the case for large $y$).
-Given $(x,\xi) \in T^*M$, we can decompose the space of tensor
+\begin{proof} This operator commutes with local isometries in the cusp, and is properly supported.
+Additionally, one can check in local coordinates around a given point that it is pseudodifferential, see \cite[Section 2.5]{Lefeuvre-these} for instance.
+(This pseudodifferential behaviour simply comes from both the integration in the time variable and the ${\pi_2}_*$ operator which consists in integrating over the spherical fibers of $SM$.)
+Hence, invariance by isometries guarantees that it is still pseudodifferential for large $y$ and that it belongs to the class of small $\R$-admissible pseudodifferential operator. \end{proof}